-- > a request for support from you or your child - > a report by someone else, such as a headteacher or paediatrician - > a protection order issued by a judge, either the Autorité de protection de l'enfant (APE - Child Protection Authority) or the district court.
+- > a request for support from you or your child - > a report by someone else, such as a headteacher or paediatrician - a protection order issued by a judge, either the Autorité de protection de l'enfant (APE - Child Protection Authority) or the district court.

 Within the DGEJ, the Offices régionaux de protection des mineurs (ORPM - Regional Child Protection Offices) support families when a child's well-being is at risk.
 The DGEJ's social workers work in conjunction with professionals specialising in psychology, pedagogy and health.
-There are five Child protection regional offices in the canton of Vaud (see contact details on page 14).
+There are four ORPM in Vaud canton, in Lausanne, Yverdon-les-Bains, Rolle and Montreux.